Student Financial Aid

 To be evaluated for possible financial aid, the student must submit the following forms each academic year:

-- Free Application for Federal Student Aid (FAFSA) is available on-line at
+- Free Application for Federal Student Aid (FAFSA) is available on-line at the FAFSA website.

 - If requested, Federal Income Tax transcripts for the previous calendar year and/or other requested verification of income, including child support.
 These should be returned to the Canisius College Student Records & Financial Services Center.